amirhosseinparsaei/Academic-inquiry-pipeline/README.md

 **Rookie guide**

-To uses "email finder" you need to install python, and Jupyter notebook on your system.
+To use "email finder" you need to install python, and Jupyter notebook on your system.
 I assume that you are using chrome.

   - How to install python:
 Go to https://www.python.org/downloads/ and install the latest version of python. press win+R . type "cmd" and press enter.
 This black window is called the "window command terminal".